Swetrix/swetrix/docs/add-script.md

 ```

 :::caution
-It's very important not to forget to replace `YOUR_PROJECT_ID` with your actual project ID you can find in the Dashboard, otherwise tracking won't work!
+It's very important not to forget to replace `YOUR_PROJECT_ID` with your actual Project ID you can find in the Dashboard, otherwise tracking won't work!
 :::

 Done.
 Now you can start using Swetrix on your website.